Liquid Comics: Other

 Virgin comics produced a Dan Dare mini-series, written by Garth Ennis.

 Additionally, "the company will tap into innovative creators in comics, film and entertainment from around the world."
 Virgin Comics animators have worked on graphic novels, and the venture is linked to Virgin Animation.
 One such graphic novel is the upcoming children's environmental book The Econauts.

-At the NYCC it was revealed Grant Morrison would working with Virgin Comics to produce "webisodes" (short animated stories) based on the Mahābhārata, he said it wouldn't be a direct translation but "Like the Beatles took Indian music and tried to make psychedelic sounds…I'm trying to convert Indian storytelling to a western style for people raised on movies, comics, and video games."
+At the NYCC it was revealed Grant Morrison would working with Virgin Comics to produce "webisodes" (short animated stories) based on the Mahābhārata, he said it would not be a direct translation but "Like the Beatles took Indian music and tried to make psychedelic sounds…I'm trying to convert Indian storytelling to a western style for people raised on movies, comics, and video games."
 It was also announced that Stan Lee will create a new superhero team to appear in a new Virgin title, the details of which were being kept secret for the moment.

 Virgin also started Coalition Comix on MySpace, where users could suggest ideas for a comic which would then get made.
 The first one was Queen's Rook, written by Mike Carey.